airalab/robonomics-wiki/docs/en/technical-committee-fast-track.md

 translated: false
 ---

-Note: In the screencast and screenshots of this article, we used version 1.9.0 of Robonomics, launching in **dev** mode
+Note: In the screenshots of this article, we used version 1.9.0 of Robonomics, launching in **dev** mode

 The Robonomics Technical Committee can use the **fast-track** function to speed up the proposals enacting in the Democracy module.